 The actuarial science minor provides a pathway for students to prepare for a rewarding career while completing their studies at UW Bothell.
-After completing the minor, students will be prepared to take the first three actuarial exams-Probability, Financial, Mathematics, and Models for Financial Economics-which will make them excellent candidates for actuarial positions.
+After completing the minor, students will be prepared to take the first two actuarial exams-Probability and Financial Mathematics-which will make them excellent candidates for actuarial positions.